bymadisonross/bymadisonross.github.io/_projects/(1) PorchLights.md

 ![PorchLights](../assets/images/Screen Shot 2020-11-26 at 2.02.02 PM.png)

-At this stage, only some of my ideas have been adapted into the application, but they have made a significant impact.
+At this stage, some of my ideas have been adapted into the application and have made a significant impact.
 The experience feels much more streamlined as I navigate through the project pages.

-I spearheaded design for PorchLights web application (v1.0), collaborating directly with the CEO/Founder to develop user personas, information architecture, and mapping out of user experience.
-My designs resulted in eight cities piloting PorchLights urban garden kit (project).
+My designs resulted in eight cities piloting PorchLights urban garden kit.

 ### Feedback

 "Madison was instrumental in building the PorchLights user experience for our institutional partners and daily users.
 She spearheaded the user experience and design, crafted a seamless layout in Figma, and worked with us to develop user personas to better understand our user needs.
 Her designs supported the next iteration of features that led to greater daily user traffic and will continue to guide the vision of the platform!
 I could not recommend working with Madison enough to meet your design & user experience needs."

-- Rachel Halfaker, Founder of [PorchLights](https://app.porchlights.org/)
+- Rachel Halfaker, CEO and Founder of [PorchLights](https://app.porchlights.org/)